| Title: | Modeling, Standardization and Testing for Provider Profiling |

 a character string specifying the column name of the provider identifier in the |

-a character string specifying the method to fit the model.
+a character string specifying the method to calculate the variance of provider effects

 |